quasar1357/assembly_annotation/DISCUSSION.md

     Blast hits (homology to UniProt proteins):____ 19’781<br>
     **Percent of proteins with blast hits:_________ 71.00%**

-    UniProt: *“The Arabidopsis thaliana genome has a haploid chromosome number of 5, containing 135 Mb with **about 27,000 protein-coding genes** encoding around 35,000 proteins.”*
+    **UniProt**: *“The Arabidopsis thaliana genome has a haploid chromosome number of 5, containing 135 Mb with **about 27,000 protein-coding genes** encoding around 35,000 proteins.”*

-    - *The number of annotated protein-coding genes is very close to what is reported in the literature, which is generally a good sign.
+    **Conclusion:** The number of annotated protein-coding genes is very close to what is reported in the literature, which is generally a good sign.
 The 71% of proteins for which a homolog was found in UniProt is also a reasonable number, since blast is very stringent.
-In addition, some difference is also expected to be due to actual biological reasons.*
+In addition, some difference is also expected to be due to actual biological reasons.